erinmc/winnebago/README.md

 4. Allow custom images to be passed from shell functions.
 5. Change uibridge to NSConnections
 6. Convert BASH binding script to python, ruby...

+### erinmc changes
+1. Support for macOS versions 10.13 and earlier
+2. Changed location for jamf binary
+3. Commented out renaming the device in dsconfig.sh due to organizational specific naming conventions did not adhear to the current script version.
+4. Changed GUI text to remove refrences to another company.